MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/admin/on-prem-server-based-sharepoint-on-prem.md

 ## Add OneDrive for Business integration

-After you complete Dynamics 365 for Customer Engagement apps and SharePoint On-Premises server-based integration configuration, you can also integrate OneDrive for Business.
-With Dynamics 365 for Customer Engagement apps OneDrive for Business integration, Dynamics 365 for Customer Engagement apps users can create and manage private documents using OneDrive for Business.
-Those documents can be accessed within Dynamics 365 for Customer Engagement apps once the system administrator has enabled OneDrive for Business.
+After you complete Customer Engagement (on-premises) and SharePoint On-Premises server-based integration configuration, you can also integrate OneDrive for Business.
+With Customer Engagement (on-premises) OneDrive for Business integration, Customer Engagement (on-premises) users can create and manage private documents using OneDrive for Business.
+Those documents can be accessed within Customer Engagement (on-premises) once the system administrator has enabled OneDrive for Business.

 ## Enable OneDrive for Business